BSG-Africa/blog/_drafts/Set-up-teamcity-in-docker-swarm.md

 ```

 In this command we mount an anonymous datavolume for `/data/teamcity_agent/conf` by not specifying a `source`.
 This ensures that each task gets its own unique volume, and that each volume is removed when its task completes.
 This means that agent configuration is transient, and especially the authorisation on the server is not persisted.
 To make the Docker daemon available on the agents, `/var/run/docker.sock` is mounted.
-This is the only option because the `--privileged` flag is not available in swarm mode.
+This is our only option because the `--privileged` flag is not available in swarm mode.
 The SERVER\_URL environment variable is set to the TeamCity server's public URL so that the agent knows where to register itself.

 #### Inspecting your swarm